popsim-consortium/demes-spec/docs/specification.md

 If the migration is symmetric, ``demes`` MUST be validated before further resolution:
 - ``demes`` MUST be a list of at least two deme names.
+- Each element of ``demes`` must be unique.
-- Each element of the list ``demes`` must be the name of a resolved deme.
+- Each element of ``demes`` must be the name of a resolved deme.

-If neither of the previous two conditions are met, an error MUST be raised.
+If any of the previous conditions are not met, an error MUST be raised.

 If the migration is symmetric, two new asymmetric migrations shall be constructed for each pair of deme names in ``demes``.